-Where to view the admissions criteria & get further information about Sefton schools
+Where to view the admissions criteria & get further information about Sefton Schools

-The contact details and admissions criteria for all Sefton schools, along with links to individual school websites are included in the 'Sefton Primary & Secondary Schools Admissions Information 2024-2025' guide which is available to view at www.sefton.gov.uk/startingschool.
-The guide also includes information for Sefton Local Authority nursery schools, school sixth form admissions, and admissions for Year 10 entry to other education establishments.
+The contact details and admissions criteria for all Sefton schools, along with links to individual school websites are included in the 'Sefton Primary & Secondary Schools Admissions Information 2025-2026' guide which is available to view at www.sefton.gov.uk/startingschool.
+The guide also includes information for Sefton local authority nursery schools, school sixth form provision, and admissions for Year 10 entry at other education establishments.